 But Venice is a unique city for another reason: it is the only city in the world that has seen its capacity to generate wealth expand immensely and, at the same time, has seen its residents disappear.

+Any city grows, in terms of population, when it is at the center of economic growth.
+Venice does not.
 In the year of my birth, 1956, it counted 156.834 inhabitants, on the day of my 62nd birthday, last August, it fell below 53,000.
+Two thirds of the residents have left.
+Forever.

 So, In December of last year, when I began thinking about creating a new series of photographs of Venice that would repeat the success of the series "Venice" which I edited 12 years ago, I did not feel like making images of pure beauty, and I bound the realization of the series to the fact that my photographs should try to give an image to the problems of the city, and that the series had to be for the people, shared as much as possible and, although limited in its edition, aimed at a wider audience.